jessicasshe/final-project/docs/bug-docs.md

 ## Problem with some Database Query Logic
 - Need to enforce unique book name & author to check for duplicates in Books table instead of a risky manual method

+## Problem with passing ResultSet of databases into windows
+- After implementing try-with-resources to close the ResultSet and the Statement used for the request, the other windows couldnt reference the ResultSet any longer.
+- > Solution: Created a class to represent the rows for a result set  & set the attributes as the column types